NVIDIA/DALI/README.rst

 .. installation-end-marker-do-not-remove

-Testing Dali build
+Testing DALI build
 ^^^^^^^^^^^^^^^^^^

-For the purpose of testing Dali, we maintain DALI_extra_ repository, where all testing data can be found.
-Should you want to run tests for Dali build, please obtain DALI_extra_ and put path to root repo folder into ``DALI_EXTRA_PATH`` environment variable.
-Dali testing module reads it during runtime and runs tests using provided path.
+Testing data can be found in the DALI_extra_ repository.
+This repo is maintained for testing DALI.
+To run these tests, first set the environment variable ``DALI_EXTRA_PATH`` to point to the root repo folder of DALI_extra_.
+The DALI testing module reads this environment variable during runtime.

 .. code-block:: bash